davidgracia26/Why_Has_Nobody_Told_Me_This_Before/Developer_Edition.md

 # Why Has Nobody Told Me This Before? ***(Developer Edition)***

-This repo is a collection of things I would hope someone would tell me about if I was started web dev today.
+This repo is a collection of things I would hope someone would tell me about if I started web development today.

 <br/>